Medical Physics

 Graduate students are typically funded through a combination of internal and external funding awards, Teaching Assistantships and Research Assistantships.

-Students are expected whenever possible to apply for relevant scholarships and fellowships.
-These include, but are not limited to, Canadian Tri-Council scholarships, University Graduate Fellowships, and Graduate Dean’s Entrance Scholarships.
+Students are expected whenever possible to apply for relevant scholarships and fellowships, including Canadian Tri-Council scholarships and other University Awards.

 If students wish to hold off-campus (external) employment, they should discuss with their supervisor, particularly if the student is a grant-holder, as restrictions on hours of work may apply.